 Every SV are reported, even those not covering a gene.
 This type of annotation gives an estimate of the SV event itself.

-This type of annotation gives an estimate of the gene composition of the corresponding SV and is meant to analyse the consequences more deeply.
-Thus, in some cases, when a SV spans over several genes, the output will contain as many annotations lines as covered genes (cf example in FAQ).
-This latter annotation is extremely powerful to shorten the identification of mutation in a implicating a specific gene.
+This type of annotation gives an opportunity to focus on each gene overlapped by the SV.
+Thus, when a SV spans over several genes, the output will contain as many annotations lines as covered genes (cf example in FAQ).
+This latter annotation is extremely powerful to shorten the identification of mutation implicated in a specific gene.

 The annotations columns available in the output file are detailed in the README file.